 \textbf{3D Context Encoder.} To verify the effectiveness of our 3D context encoder, we test the system without the context encoder (denoted as `w/o 3D context $\mathbf{F}_{ctx}$') or with a commonly used 2D context encoder (denoted as `w/ 2D context').
-The performances of these two versions both degrade compared to that with a 3D context encoder, while the candidate with a 2D context encoder performs relatively better.
+The performances of these two versions both degrade compared to that with a 3D context encoder.
 The degradation not only reveals the importance of context information as indicated by previous works~\cite{sun2018pwc, teed2020raft}, but also proves that our 3D context encoder is a more effective choice than the 2D counterpart in our task.
-We reckon that our robust performance may be attributed to the finer granularity of dense 3D point cloud features compared with the low-resolution 2D image features, which could provide more detailed geometric contexts.

-\textbf{Similarity Scores for Occlusion Handling.} In Table~\ref{tab:ablation}(b), we evaluate the effectiveness of similar scores in occlusion handling on the Occlusion LINEMOD dataset.
+We reckon that the more robust performance may be attributed to the finer granularity of dense 3D point cloud features (compared with the low-resolution 2D image features).
+The finer-granularity features could provide more detailed geometric contexts. \textbf{Similarity Scores for Occlusion Handling.} In Table~\ref{tab:ablation}(b), we evaluate the effectiveness of similar scores in occlusion handling on the Occlusion LINEMOD dataset.
 The version `w/ similarity score' performs better for severely occluded objects.
-By including similarity scores during pose optimization, flawed correspondence estimations in the occluded unreliable regions are effectively downweighted to improve the robustness.
+By including similarity scores during pose optimization, flawed correspondence estimations in the occluded unreliable regions are effectively downweighted.
 Some similarity score map examples are exhibited in Fig.~\ref{fig:pose_vis} for better understanding.

 \textbf{Recurrent Iterations vs Rendering Cycles. } The number of refinement iterations affects the system performance, especially when erroneous initial pose estimations exist.
 We analyze the performances with different recurrent iterations and rendering cycles in Fig.~\ref{fig:renreciter}.
 From Fig.~\ref{fig:renreciter}(a), it can be found that, by solely increasing the recurrent iterations while rendering the reference object image only once, we have achieved a high accuracy of $96.05\%$ which is comparable to RePOSE~\cite{iwase2021repose}.
 If conducting refinement with more recurrent iterations and rendering cycles, steady improvements are reported, which reflect good convergence of our method.
 To further validate the robustness to erroneous initial poses, we add Gaussian noise to the initial poses.
 Specifically, we randomly disturb translation components and rotation Euler angles with Gaussian noise.
 For the rotation, we add angular noise with standard deviation (STD, denoted as $\sigma_r$) of $10^\circ$ in all three axes.
 For the translational disturbance, we apply noise with a STD of $15$ cm along the $z$ axis (the axis perpendicular to the image plane) and STDs of $3$ cm in $x$ and $y$ directions ($\frac{1}{5}\times$) considering current methods usually have larger variances on depth estimations.
 From Fig.~\ref{fig:renreciter}(b), we find that the necessity of recurrent refinement becomes more noticeable.